rom4kov/Asteroids/README.md

 # Asteroids
-Implementation of the classic arcade game Asteroids in Java with JavaFX
+A modern JavaFX-based implementation of the classic arcade game Asteroids.
+This project was developed in Java as part of the MOOC.fi Java Programming II course.
+It features smooth animation, keyboard controls, and object-oriented design principles.